 Summary of Use during Lactation

-Evidence on the safety and desirability of using combined oral contraceptives during lactation ranges in quality from poor to good.
-Little information is available with the newer, low-dose estrogen combinations.
+Evidence on the safety and desirability of using combined oral contraceptives during lactation ranges in quality from poor to fair.

 Based on the available evidence, expert opinion in the United States holds that because of the clotting risk, combination contraceptive products should not be used before 3 weeks postpartum.
 Between 3 weeks and 6 months postpartum, the advantages of using the method generally outweigh the theoretical or proven risks, although the evidence of lack of effect on lactation is poor and does not include preterm or ill infants.
-Introduction of a combined oral contraceptive containing 30 mcg of ethinyl estradiol on day 42 or beyond may not affect milk intake or infant growth.
 After 6 months postpartum, combination contraceptives, including oral tablets, the transdermal patch and vaginal ring, can be used, but progestin-only methods are preferred if breastfeeding will be continued.
 World Health Organization guidelines are more restrictive, stating that combined oral contraceptives should not be used in nursing mothers before 42 days postpartum and the disadvantages of using the method generally outweigh the advantages between 6 weeks and 6 months postpartum.